jf330/CRN-neuron/README.md

-Python implementation of the chemical neuron (CN).
+Python implementation of the chemical neuron (CN) simulated by Gillespie's stochastic algorithm.